cisocrgroup/ocrd_cis/README.md

 ```

 ### ocrd-cis-ocropy-recognize
-The ocropy-recognize tool can be used to recognize lines / words / glyphs from pages of a workspace.
+The `ocropy-recognize` tool can be used to recognize the lines / words / glyphs of a page.
-It runs the Ocropy optical character recognition on every line in every text region of every PAGE in the input file group and adds the resulting text annotation in the output PAGE.
+It runs LSTM optical character recognition on every line in every text region of every PAGE in the input file group and adds the resulting text annotation in the output PAGE.
 ```sh
 ocrd-cis-ocropy-recognize \
   --input-file-grp OCR-D-SEG-LINE-DEW \